 The parties expressly waive the right to have their dispute submitted to a national court.

-If, as an arbitrator, you wish to intervene before the Paris International Court of Arbitration, we invite you to submit your application by sending us the following details:
+If, as an arbitrator, you wish to intervene before the International Arbitration Chamber of Paris, we invite you to submit your application by sending us the following details:

 The request for arbitration must mention: